 3. American Bison

 You won't have a hard time identifying an American Bison.
-Weighing as much as 2,000 lbs., able to jump 6 feet into the air, and capable of charging at 40 miles and hour, something tells us you'll know one when you see it.
+Weighing as much as 2,000 pounds, able to jump 6 feet into the air, and capable of charging at 40 miles and hour, something tells us you'll know one when you see it.

 Bison are one of the most dangerous animals in North America.
 They're the deadliest thing you're likely to encounter in a National Park -- yes, arguably even more so than bears!
 Between 1980 and 1999, 79 people were gored by American Bison.
 Mercifully, only 1 person died, but I'm sure the other 78 would still advise you to stay out of a bison's bad books.